 There are many different species of ants in South Africa.
 Ants are a nuisance and can carry disease organisms.

-Signs of bed bugs are small to reddish brown fecal spots on surface and live exclusively by sucking blood.
+Signs of bed bugs are small to reddish-brown faecal spots on the surface and live exclusively by sucking blood.
 Where low standards of hygiene are present, bed bugs are prevalent.
 A female lays about 250 eggs in her lifetime.
 Bed bugs hide in beds, bedding, skirting’s, behind wallpaper, and wherever their human host sleep.
 The bed bug bite leaves a very itchy large whitish lump on the skin.

 Mattresses, box springs & upholster should be treated.
 Bedding should be washed in hot water.